Writing Great Website Content

 We always encourage collaborative writing where multiple contributors from within the organisation get together a few times a week to write on the content doc together.
 This helps to bring different perspectives, skill sets, and ideas to the table, avoids writer's block, and makes the process more enjoyable which can lead to a more well-rounded and engaging final product.
 Collaborative writing can also help to ensure consistency and accuracy throughout the content, as multiple people are able to review and provide feedback on each other's work.
 We’ve found that the content creation process works best when content is created from within organisations rather than outsourcing it.

 A website meta description is a brief summary of the content of a webpage that appears in search engine results below the URL.
+This information is referenced by search engines and AI search to decide where your page will be placed among competitors pages in returned search results.
 Writing your meta descriptions first before getting stuck into your page content will help you to visualise and summarise core themes, keeping your content focused and keyword optimised.

 Write headings that tell a story